jspchp63/HROS-RCIRCUIT-LAB/README.md

 Timing Jitter — synchronization instability

-👉 The real killer: Interconnect Collapse
+👉 Real killer: Interconnect Collapse
 AI is no longer compute-bound — it is interconnect-bound.

-2. Architecture Shift — Compute Should Scale by Phase-Density, Not FLOPS Old Paradigm — GPU / TPU
+🔥 2.
+Architecture Shift —
+Compute Should Scale by Phase-Density, Not FLOPS
+Old Paradigm — GPU / TPU

 Moves raw values (heavy physics)